inedibleX/base-meme-index/README.md

 This project uses `vitest`, `@react-testing-library/jest-dom`, and `@testing-library/react` for testing.
 - Run `npm run test` to execute the tests.
 - Run `npm run test:watch` for watch mode.

+## Linting
+- Run `npm run lint` or `npm run lint:fix`

+## Wagmi Codegen
+If you update the contract addresses in your environment variables, run `npm run codegen:wagmi` to regenerate the React hooks for interacting with the contracts.

 ## Building
 Build the project by running: `npm run build`.